Ruben Purdy

 headshot

 Broadly, my research interests are in integrated circuit test, hardware security, and energy-efficient machine learning.
+Recently, I've been focusing on a novel physical-region based logic circuit test and diagnosis methodology.
 During my time at CMU I have been awarded various fellowships and interned at Apple on the Design for Test team.
 I got my B.S. in Electrical and Computer Engineering at the University of Arizona where I worked on architectures and algorithms for neuromorphic computing in Dr. Akoglu's Reconfigurable Computing Lab.
 Before that I did iOS development for the University of Arizona.

 I also helped build CircuitGraph, a library for working with hardware designs as graphs.